 - UNI/TS 11512:2013 Fixed fire-extinguishing systems – Components for gas extinguishing systems - Requirements and test methods for compatibility between components

-- UNI EN 12094 Fixed firefighting systems - Components for gas extinguishing systems (series)
+- UNI EN 12094 Fixed firefighting systems - Components of gas extinguishing systems (series)

-- UNI EN 12259 Fixed fire protection installations - Components for sprinkler and water spray systems (series)
+- UNI EN 12259 Fixed fire protection systems - Components for sprinkler and water spray systems (series)

-- UNI EN 16925:2019 Fixed firefighting systems - Automatic residential sprinkler systems - Design, installation and maintenance
+- UNI EN 16925:2019 Fixed fire protection systems - Automatic residential sprinkler systems - Design, installation and maintenance

 UNI EN 12416-2:2007 Fixed firefighting systems - Powder systems - Part 2: Design, construction and maintenance

-- UNI EN 12845:2015 Fixed firefighting installations - Automatic sprinkler systems Design, installation and maintenance
+- UNI EN 12845:2015 Fixed firefighting systems - Automatic sprinkler systems Design, installation and maintenance

 - EC 1-2016 UNI EN 12845:2015 Errata corrige 1